About railroad fares

 - Exact fares depend on your trip.
-The easiest way to see what your trip will cost is by using our trip planner or the MTA TrainTime app.
+The easiest way to see what your trip will cost is by using our trip planner or the TrainTime app.

 - If you prefer to not use an app, see our fare tables.

 - Most ticket types are the same on the Long Island Rail Road and Metro-North Railroad, but there are some exceptions.

 - Each railroad station is assigned a fare zone.
 Tickets are valid to any station in the listed zone.